Bruce Springsteen - ahem, The Boss - comes from a line of Irish hell-raisers, and we couldn't be prouder!

 The Boss’s great-great-great-grandfather, Christy Gerrity, from Rathangan, was, in fact, a bit of a hell-raiser.

-The Irish Independent reports that in 1823 Gerrity was arrested and imprisoned under the Insurrection Act, which targeted those protesting the social injustice of excessive tithes, rent payments, and related evictions of the time.
+The Irish Independent reported that in 1823 Gerrity was arrested and imprisoned under the Insurrection Act, which targeted those protesting the social injustice of excessive tithes, rent payments, and related evictions of the time.

 However, in 1827 he married Catherine Kelly.
 They lived in a simple mud cabin in the townland of Mountprospect and had eight children.
 Gerrity worked as a carrier transporting people, goods, and livestock, researchers at the Irish Family History Centre discovered.